codefrydev/Updates/content/blog/blazor/deployToGitHub.md

 ### Few thing to Consider

-- Make sure brance name is matches i.e if Your Current repository branch is "master" then line no 4 should have same name
+- Make sure branch name is matches i.e if Your Current repository branch is "master" then line no 4 should have same name

 ```yaml
 name: DeployBlazorWebAssembly